|Year : 2019 | Volume

 Evaluation of contaminants

 The heavy metal analysis for the presence of lead, cadmium, mercury, and arsenic was performed for the dried T. indica fruit powder.
 It was carried out by using atomic absorption spectrometer.
 The official methods of the Association of Analytical Communities were used for the determination of aflatoxins high performance thin layer chromatography (HPLC) and pesticides gas chromatography–mass spectrometry (GC-MS).
 Microbial limit test was performed as per the standard method mentioned in WHO guidelines.
-It incorporated total fungal count, total microbial count, and presence of pathogens such as Staphylococcus aureus, Salmonella More Details ebony, Escherichia More Details coli, and Pseudomonas aeruginosa.
+It incorporated total fungal count, total microbial count, and presence of pathogens such as Staphylococcus aureus, Salmonella ebony, Escherichia coli, and Pseudomonas aeruginosa.

 HPTLC finger printing